 She also wrote a blog on the 2015 anniversary for The Huffington Post.
 An article that uses her work as a point of departure into a discussion of other groups appears in a November 2015 article in The Atlantic Magazine’s City Lab.
 Her earlier writings on Jonestown include her article in Religion Dispatches (which also appeared on her blogpost) and a description of her book here.

 More recently, Dr. Hutchinson has worked on transforming her novel into a film, which she described in an article in the 2016 edition of the jonestown report.
 An article about the film also appeared in the Religion News Service in November 2016.
+In 2017, she organized a panel of black women Jonestown survivors at San Francisco’s Museum of the African Diaspora (MoAD)and developed a full cast staged reading of the play adaptation of White Nights, Black Paradise at Los Angeles’ Zephyr Theatre.
+Her reflections on the MoAD discussion appeared in The Huffington Post blog in January 2018.

 Her interview of Jonestown survivor Leslie-Wagner Wilson appeared on November 17, 2016 in The Huffington Post.